ThomasOkoro/DM_Project_Google/README.md

 **1. Load and visualize (EDA)**

-- Import and describe database, visualize distribution of features.
+- Import and describe database, visualize distribution of features

 **2. Base rate of database**

-- Compute the Base rate of Target.
+- Compute the Base rate of Target

 **3. Data cleaning and improvement of our model**

-- Text preprocessing, text cleaning and improvisation.
+- Text preprocessing, text cleaning and improvisation

 **4. Training of our logistic model and prediction on test data**

 - Training and definition of our Classifier and its accuracy.
-Test data prediction.
+Test data prediction

 **5. Development of our model**

-- kNN method and decision trees.
+- kNN method and decision trees

 **6. Results presentation**